Shia Islam in Bangladesh: Distribution

-Among the Shias, the Dawoodi Bohra community is concentrated in Chittagong as well as the Nizari Ismaili community also found in Dhaka.
-The Hussaini Dalan in Bakhshibazar, Dhaka is the largest Shia masjid and the main Hussainiya of the country.
 There are numerous Imambaras and Shia mosques across Dhaka in places such as Adabar, Paltan, Mohammadpur, Farashganj and Azimpur.
 Twelver communities reside in the northeastern Sylhet Division in places such as Kulaura and Rajtila, and have ties with the Prithimpassa family.
 In Bhandaria, Pirojpur, there is the Twin Mosque of Bhelai Chokdar which is a relic of Shia interactions in southern Bangladesh.
 In contrast, the Shalbari Mosque in Thakurgaon, northern Bangladesh, dates as late as 1888.
 There are also imambaras in Manikganj, Kishoreganj, Austagram and Saidpur.

 History

 Siraj ud-Daulah, the last independent Nawab of Bengal.

 Most of the Twelvers migrated to South Asia to prosper and obtain high positions in various Sultanates and later Mughal Empire.
 Many were also rebels and nobles who lost royal favour in Persia.
 The Mughals also preferred to employ foreign Muslim officials that had no local interests and thus were loyal to the emperor.
 All five Nawabs of Bengal happened to be Shia Muslims.

 During the Sultanate era, a Shia nobleman named Sakhi Salamat settled in the village of Prithimpassa in Kulaura in 1499.
 His son, Ismail Khan Lodi, was granted numerous jagirs and the Prithimpassa family thereon became one of the principal families of Greater Sylhet belonging to the erstwhile feudal nobility of eastern Bengal.